 The revision process

-- A public consultation was launched in 2020 and a short summary was published in March 2021.
-In addition, 2 stakeholder meetings were organised in December 2020 and in March 2021 to gather input from stakeholders.
+- This revision process builds on extensive consultation of stakeholders and the public.
+This includes feedback on a roadmap that the Commission published in August 2020, a public consultation launched in November 2020 (a short summary was published in March 2021) and two stakeholder meetings that took place in December 2020 and in March 2021 to gather input from stakeholders.

-In December 2018, the recast Renewable Energy Directive 2018/2001/EU entered into force, as part of the Clean energy for all Europeans package, aimed at keeping the EU a global leader in renewables and, more broadly, helping the EU to meet its emissions reduction commitments under the Paris Agreement.
+The current Renewable Energy Directive 2018/2001/EU entered into force in December 2018, as part of the Clean energy for all Europeans package, aimed at keeping the EU a global leader in renewables and, more broadly, helping it to meet its emissions reduction commitments under the Paris Agreement.

 Timeline for renewable energy in the EU